-- 1. A summary of one way in which program advisory committee work contributed to the consortium's efforts (e.g., strategic planning, student outreach activities, career pathways development, shared curriculum, etc.). - 2.
-Meeting minutes and supporting documentation from advisory committee meetings (secondary, postsecondary, or combined).
+- 1. A summary of one example in which program advisory committee work contributed to the consortium's efforts (e.g., strategic planning, student outreach activities, career pathways development, shared curriculum, etc.). - 2.
+Meeting minutes and supporting documentation from secondary and postsecondary advisory committee meetings.

-Students are provided experiential learning opportunities and work-based learning including apprenticeships linked to the career technical education program(s) of study.
+Students are provided experiential learning and work-based learning opportunities, including apprenticeships linked to the career technical education program(s) of study.
 Consortium partnerships prioritize support for special populations and equity in accessing experiential learning and work-based learning.

-- o Agreements with local or regional businesses or industries are on file. - Vocational rehabilitation services contracts are on file. - Approved programs have been established. - Laddered experiences are provided such as career fairs, job shadowing, etc. that lead to experiential learning and work-based learning. - Secondary enrollment in course code 97 (Work Experience) is reviewed. - Licensing of work-based learning coordinators - Processes are in place for recruiting students and addressing barriers to participation in experiential learning opportunities (e.g., inclusive promotional materials, transportation, scheduling, etc.). - o Note that participation in CTSOs is not evidence of experiential learning.
+- o Agreements with local or regional businesses or industries are on file. - Vocational rehabilitation services contracts are on file. - o Approved programs have been established. - Laddered experiences are provided, such as career fairs, job shadowing, etc., that lead to experiential learning and work-based learning. - Secondary enrollment in course code 97 (Work Experience) has been reviewed. - Licensing of work-based learning coordinators. - Processes are in place for recruiting students and addressing barriers to participation in experiential learning opportunities (e.g., inclusive promotional materials, transportation, scheduling, etc.). - o Note that participation in CTSOs is not evidence of experiential learning.

-1. If funded, provide a summary of licensing activities including the number of work-based learning coordinators employed/licensed within the consortium
+1. If funded, provide a summary of licensing activities including the number of work-based learning coordinators employed/licensed within the consortium.

-- 2. Description of accomplishments/outcomes resulting from collaborations with partners such as vocational rehabilitation services, Adult Basic Education, CareerForce Center, and/or in support of WIOA. - 3.
-Description of efforts to recruit and/or address barriers to participation in experiential learning and work-based learning activities at secondary and postsecondary levels.
+- Description of initiative(s) and accomplishments/outcomes resulting from collaborations with partners such as vocational rehabilitation services, Adult Basic Education, CareerForce Center, and/or in support of WIOA. - 3.
+Description and documentation (e.g., meeting minutes, flyers, webpages, etc.) of efforts to recruit and/or address barriers to participation in experiential learning and work-based learning activities at secondary and postsecondary levels.